omkarj15/Store-Analysis-Report/README.md

 # Machine Learning Algorithm

 This GitHub repository includes machine learning algorithms, such as RFM (Recency, Frequency, and Monetary) analysis, implemented to identify loyal customers.
-Python scripts within the ML_Models folder are dedicated to implementing these machine learning algorithms and grouping customers based on their behavior.
+Python scripts within the Python scrifting folder folder are dedicated to implementing these machine learning algorithms and grouping customers based on their behavior.

 ## RFM Analysis